ddvk/rmfakecloud/README.md

 `DATA_DIR` to set data/files directory (default: data in current dir)
 `STORAGE_URL` the storage url resolvable from the device (default: http://hostname:port)

+# Handwriting Recognition
+In order to get hwr running with myScript register for a developer account and set the env variables: `HWR_APPLICATIONKEY` and `RMAPI_HWR_HMAC`

+# Send email
+Not implemented yet

 # Prerequisites / Device Modifications